Altmetric Annual Research Grant

 Who can apply?

 Anyone interested in doing research in the altmetrics space that would not be otherwise financially supported by their employer or organization.

 Anything related to doing or publishing the research.
 This grant is not intended to cover travel to conferences.

 Are there any stipulations?

-How did we decide which project(s) got awarded the grant?
+How do you decide which project(s) get awarded the grant?